 The Know-Your-Customer, KYC, is also an essential part of the underwriting that is performed through verification of the Drivers License or Passport of the applicant.
 Knowing the ID of the merchant, verifying that they pass government checks for money laundering and other national security along with verifying with the payment card network Match List that the merchant has no outstanding problems, including debits or negative history accepting payments, the card associations, acquirers and payment processors and is suitable for a partnership.

 Another part of the application process performed by the merchant acquirers, whether its the payment processor or acquiring bank, is requiring merchants to undergo a credit check to determine if they are a worthy business to partner with.
-While a 750+ credit score would be ideal, it is not required by payment processors, rather merchants will want to have a score above 600 to insure that the bank is comfortable with extending the requested credit card volume limits in the form of available credit or they might need a co-signer to help with the account approval.
+While a 750+ credit score would be ideal, it is not required by payment processors, rather merchants will want to have a score above 600 to ensure that the bank is comfortable with extending the requested credit card volume limits in the form of available credit or they might need a co-signer to help with the account approval.

 Existing businesses will almost always need to provide the last 3-6 months of payment processing history, so bank underwriters can see the types of transactions and a recent history of sales.
-Businesses that are currently processing, along with some startups, might be required to provide a copy of bank statements for the last 3-6 months so underwriters can view the financial history of the business to insure that money is handled properly by the merchant.
+Businesses that are currently processing, along with some startups, might be required to provide a copy of bank statements for the last 3-6 months so underwriters can view the financial history of the business to ensure that money is handled properly by the merchant.

 Not all underwriters will require the same sets of documents from new applicants, but if available, it makes the application process much faster when the merchant account underwriters receive a full package of documents and do not have to go back to the merchant requesting more information.